We can provide any type of intermodal transportation regardless of the complexity.

 A few things to consider when deciding whether intermodal is a good fit for your shipments.

-- Intermodal transportation is best suited for intermediate and finished goods with net weight under 42,500 lbs.
+- Intermodal transportation is best suited for intermediate and finished goods with the net weight under 42,500 lbs.

 - The longer the haul, the more likely you’ll be to find cost savings through intermodal.
 Freight moving 500+ miles, or anything longer than a day on over the road, could be a strong candidate.